 Found off the beaten path near Knoxville, Tennessee, this handmade castle is the handiwork of a man named Floyd Banks Junior.
 For the last three decades, he has poured his heart and creativity into this unusual structure.
-It’s been dubbed the Fortress of Faith, though it’s also known as Greenbeck Castle.
+It’s been dubbed the Fortress of Faith, though it’s also known as Greenback Castle.

 The elaborate project began as a way to “draw in the ladies,” but Banks now assigns a spiritual significance to the shapes within the plaster.
 In earlier years, he collected Cherokee artifacts and professionally submitted grandiose concepts regarding buoyancy, gravity, bird migration, and the human sense of direction.